Desroches Island

 Desroches Island or Île Desroches is the main island of the Amirante Islands, part of the Outer Islands of the Seychelles.

-It is located 227 km southwest of Victoria, Seychelles.
-It is 5.5 km long and has a land area of 4.027 km2.
+It is located 227 km southwest of the national capital Victoria.
+It is 5.5 km long, with 4.027 km2 surface area.
 Along its circumference of 13 km is a beach of fine sand.
 Conservation on the island is managed by Island Conservation Society.

 History

 The island was named Île des Roches in 1771 by La Biolière, captain of the French ship Étoile du Matin, in honour of François Julien des Roches, Governor of Île de France (now Mauritius) and Île Bourbon (now Réunion) from 1767 to 1772.

 It was explored by the Chevalier de la Billioère in 1771.
 The British had originally named it Wood Island because of its dense tree vegetation.
 The island was an important producer of copra.